The appraisal process is an estimation that generates an opinion of value.

-There are many reasons to purchase an appraisal from Tucker Appraisal Service, LLC with the most common reason being real estate and mortgage transactions.
+There are many reasons to obtain an appraisal from Tucker Appraisal Service, LLC with the most common reason being real estate and mortgage transactions.

 If you are applying for a loan.